srg-ics-uplb/ics-os/README.md

 $sudo make floppy
 $make boot-floppy
 ```
-## Downloads

-Latest floppy image: <a href='https://github.com/srg-ics-uplb/ics-os/raw/master/ics-os/ics-os-floppy.img'>ics-os-floppy.img</a>

-Boot the floppy using the following command:
+Alternatively, you can boot the floppy image directly using qemu.
 ```
 $qemu-system-i386 -fda ics-os-floppy.img
 ```

-The source code available for download in .tar.gz format is availabe in the <a href='https://github.com/srg-ics-uplb/ics-os/releases'>releases</a> section.

 Get started by reading the <a href="https://github.com/srg-ics-uplb/ics-os/wiki/Kernel-Developer's-Guide">Kernel Developer's Guide</a>.
 ## Development and Support
 This project is used at the <a href='http://www.ics.uplb.edu.ph'>Institute of Computer Science</a>, <a href='http://www.uplb.edu.ph'>University of the Philippines Los Banos</a> for <a href='http://ics.uplb.edu.ph/courses/ugrad/cmsc/125'>CMSC 125</a>.
 It is maintained by the <a href='http://srg.ics.uplb.edu.ph'>Systems Research Group</a>.